Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understanding Dog Dementia

-In humans, old age often triggers a variety of changes both physical and mental.
-These changes may take place gradually over the years, or may seem to have a sudden onset, almost out-of-the-blue.
-In humans these symptoms are mostly caused by a disease known as ''Alzheimer's disease."
+In humans, old age often triggers a variety of physical and mental changes.
+These changes may take place gradually over the years, or they may seem to have a sudden onset, almost out-of-the-blue.
+In humans, these symptoms are mostly caused by a disease known as Alzheimer's disease.

 Similarly, when canines age, they also go through a variety of changes affecting their mobility, senses, memory, and general bodily functions.
-This canine version of Alzheimer's disease is known in the veterinary field as ''Canine cognitive dysfunction."
-The main trigger of this condition appears to be the accumulation of beta amyloid in the brain, a protein responsible for damaging nerves.
-With time, as the build-up of this protein progresses, the brain eventually develops plaque which interferes with the proper transmission of neurological signals.
+This canine version of Alzheimer's disease is known in the veterinary field as Canine cognitive dysfunction.
+The main trigger of this condition appears to be the accumulation of beta-amyloid in the brain, a protein responsible for damaging nerves.
+With time, as the buildup of this protein progresses, the brain eventually develops plaque which interferes with the proper transmission of neurological signals.

-As much as this condition sounds like bad news, the good news is that just as in humans, if this condition is detected in its early stages it can often be slowed, improving the dog's overall brain activity.
+As much as this condition sounds like bad news, the good news is that just as in humans, if this condition is detected in its early stages, it can often be slowed, improving the dog's overall brain activity.

 According to Pfizer Pharmaceutical, 62% of dogs age 10 years or older will develop signs of this condition.

 There are several signs that suggest the possible onset of dementia in dogs.
 These age-related signs are often accepted in dog owners as signs of ''getting old,'' but there is a lot that dog owners can do to help their aging four-legged friends.
 While there currently is no diagnostic test to actually confirm the onset of dementia, most veterinarians will recognize the signs of dementia after a thorough examination and provide the most appropriate treatment plan.
 Here are some signs of dementia in dogs.